Depression, Anxiety, and Stress in the Families of Martyrs and War Veterans: Impacts on Mental Health Disorders

 March 27, 2025

-Aims: The consequences of war include physical and psychological issues for those involved, putting their families at risk.
-This study looks at depression, anxiety, and stress in the families of war veterans and martyrs with panic attacks, and how it affects mental health in the family.
+Objective: This study investigates the relationship between depression, anxiety, and stress in the families of war veterans and martyrs with panic attacks, and their impact on the overall mental health of family members.

-Materials & Methods: The study was conducted as part of descriptive-correlation research and utilized a cross-sectional research method.
+Methods and Materials: The study was conducted as part of cross-sectional research method and utilized a descriptive-correlation research method.
 The statistical population for this study was all immediate family members of martyrs and war veterans in Tehran from April to November 2023.
 A purposive sample of 111 individuals was selected for the study.
 The research instruments included the Perceived Stress Questionnaire (PSQ), Beck Anxiety Inventory (BAI), Symptom Checklist-90-R (SCL-90-R), and Beck Depression Inventory-II (BDI-II).
-Data analysis involved Pearson correlation, multiple regression, and software such as SPSS version 27 and SmartPLS version 4.
+Data analysis involved Spearman correlation, multiple regression, and software such as SPSS version 27 and SmartPLS version 4.

 Conclusion: The research showed that anxiety, depression, and stress in families of veterans/martyrs can lead to various mental disorders.
-It is important to prioritize the well-being of this group.
-Thus, there is a need to focus more on the well-being of this particular group.
+These findings suggest the need for targeted mental health interventions for families of martyrs and war veterans.